Dave Nourse (batting) never missed a Test match during his 22-year international career for South Africa © Getty Images

 The West Riding regiment was not really blessed with much talent in the cricketing way.
 Dave Nourse, who had very rarely played the game before this, was drafted into the team.
 According to his own confessions later on, he learnt the game after coming to South Africa.
 And soon, he turned out to be an useful operator with both bat and ball.

 At that time, the Transvaal Republican Government under President Paul Kruger had forbidden the military personnel in uniform from crossing the border.
 Hence, it was through secret travels under cover that Nourse made his debut for Natal in the sixth ever Currie Cup in 1897.
-He played Eastern Province, batted at number eight and scored 61 in the second innings.
+He played Eastern Province, batted at No. 8 and scored 61 in the second innings.

 In 1898, West Riding was posted in India.
 Dave Nourse bought his discharge from the army and stayed back in South Africa.
 Moving to Durban, he joined the local borough police.
 He played cricket for Natal, and also represented the state in rugby and soccer in the provincial tournaments.
 As if that was not enough, he also rowed for the Durban Rowing Club.